 The Colorado Ranger horse is a breed that is developed in the Colorado High Plains and is named after this region.
 Its country of origin is the United States.
 The alternative name of the Colorado Ranger is Colorado Rangerbred.
 The history of the breed goes back to early 20th century when Mike Ruby was carefully breeding horses on his ranch.

-Each offspring had writing records that included foaling dates, coat patterns and pedigrees.
-All traits of the todays registered horses lead to one of the two foundation sires.
+Each offspring had writing records that included foaling dates, coat patterns, and pedigrees.
+All traits of today`s registered horses lead to one of the two foundation sires.
 In 1934 he got an invitation by the National Western Stock Show Commission in Denver to bring and exhibit a pair of his horses in the Coliseum.

-Theses two stallions, Leopard and Fox, were very attractive and quite a sensation for the faculty members of the Colorado State University.
+These two stallions, Leopard and Fox, were very attractive and quite a sensation for the faculty members of the Colorado State University.
 They also accepted the breeds name- Colorado Ranger, which means Colorado horses bred under range conditions and that was the official name that is still in use.
-These two horses became the descendents of the breed.
+These two horses became the descendants of the breed.

 Close full screen [Esc]